glue-viz/conda-dev/README.md

 ### About

+**NOTE:** this repository is no longer maintained.
+To install the latest developer version of packages in the glue ecosystem, see the latest recommendations at http://docs.glueviz.org/en/stable/installation/developer.html

 This repository is used to build nightly 'developer' versions of the various glue packages for conda.
 To install these versions, you can install glueviz from the ``glueviz/label/dev`` channel:

     $ conda install -c glueviz/label/dev glueviz